oreillyross/coding-patterns/README.md

 ### Trees
 - know the difference between inorder (left, root, right), preorder (root, left, right) and postorder (left, right, root) traversal, this applies to depth-first searches.

+#### Balanced binary tree
+* Determine if a tree is balanced.
+The definition of a balanced tree is the following:
+  * The left and right subtrees of every node should differ by no more than 1 in height.

 #### Binary tree